TundraGreen/Localization-Editor/ReadMe.txt

 	responds to an ajax call and modifies a stored localized text string Cookie.php
 	Checks for the presence of a language cookie
+Several Apache ant build.xml and config files are included for zipping or pushing to a local web server.

 Database structure
 ------------------